apocalyptech/animalwellsave/README.md

 used to fix it in case any manual hex editing has been going on.

     awsave AnimalWell.sav --fix-checksum

+If you wanted to *intentionally* force an invalid checksum, because you'd like a Manticore friend to go exploring with, you can use the `--invalid-checksum` argument.
+If that's the *only* save-edit you want to do, you'll have to specify the `--fix-checksum` argument as well:

+    awsave AnimalWell.sav --fix-checksum --invalid-checksum

 ### Choose Slot